 This dish of Instant Pot scalloped potatoes and leeks is perfect for a family gathering such as Thanksgiving, Christmas, or a Sunday roast dinner.
 Beautifully creamy and delicious, it’s a great side dish or a vegetarian main.
 You can try our Nordic twist to change things up!

 Scalloped potatoes take their origins from French cooking, specifically from the ‘ gratin’ method in which a dish is baked with a browned (usually cheesy) crust on top.
 Dauphinoise potatoes or potatoes au gratin is another name you might have seen on French restaurant menus.

-We’ve adapted the classic recipe to the Instant Pot and added leeks and a little Nordic touch.
-In Sweden, such creamy baked potatoes are often made with a few anchovies for that unbeatable umami or savoury flavour.
+I’ve adapted the classic recipe to the Instant Pot and added leeks and a little Nordic touch.
+In Sweden, creamy baked potatoes are often made with a few anchovies for that unbeatable umami or savoury flavour.
 I tried it when a friend brought a dish to a Christmas potluck lunch.
 I was surprised by how well the anchovies worked without giving the potatoes any overpowering, fishy taste.

-In our recipe, we only used 2 finely diced anchovies for a little hint of that salty flavour, but feel free to leave them out for a vegetarian version or if you’re really against anchovies.
+In this recipe, I only used 2 finely diced anchovies for a little hint of that salty flavour, but feel free to leave them out for a vegetarian version or if you’re really against anchovies.
 We thought they improved the dish and you can’t really see them, but we’ll leave it up to you.

-The recipe has two stages.
-Part 1 happens inside the Instant Pot and takes a lot less time than a regular oven-baked potatoes au gratin.
+The recipe has two stages: Part 1 happens inside the Instant Pot and takes a lot less time than a regular oven-baked potatoes au gratin.
 But, once the dish is almost cooked, we move on to Part 2 and transfer the contents to a casserole dish to get that classic grilled cheese finish in the oven.
 You will find the full recipe ingredients, instructions and nutrition breakdown in a recipe card below but here are some handy step-by-step photos to guide you along.